Quantitative stochastic homogenization and large-scale regularity

-For this purpose, we need to introduce the notion of \emph{dual} or \emph{flux corrector}, which is a vector potential for the flux of the correctors.
+In this section, we prepare for this analysis by introducing the concept of \emph{flux corrector}, which is a vector potential for the flux of the correctors.
 Roughly speaking, a vector potential for a solenoidal vector field $\g\in \Ls(U)$ is a skew-symmetric matrix-valued function $\mathbf{A}:U\to \R^{d\times d}$ such that, for some constant $\xi\in\Rd$,

 Here $\mathbf{A}_{ij}$ are the entries of $\mathbf{A}$ and $\nabla \cdot \mathbf{A}$ is the vector field whose $i$th component is